 During the experiment, the student records observations carefully using a prepared worksheet.
 Notes are made in the research logbook.
-In addition to number of each species of bird, the student records their observations about the weather, and any other factors that might affect the results.
+In addition to the number of each species of bird, the student records their observations about the weather, and any other factors that might affect the results.
+Students should be recording quantitative and qualitative data.